Savour the Sunset: Copper Chimney's Iftar Buffet in Singapore

 Inside Singapore’s Ramadan Feasts: Culture, Community, and the Iftar Table

-From 17 February onwards, Copper Chimney hosts this nightly ritual starting 630pm, making it an easy choice for anyone seeking one of the best Iftar buffets in Singapore.
+From 17 February onwards, Copper Chimney hosts this nightly ritual starting at 6:30 PM.
+It’s an easy choice for anyone seeking one of the best Iftar buffets in Singapore.
 Affordable, generous, and refreshingly varied, it stands out not by shouting, but by delivering—on flavour, warmth, and experience.

 Reserve your table or check out the menu and see why this is one of Singapore’s most talked-about Ramadan buffets.
 Because here, food isn’t just food—it’s conversation, it’s flavour, it’s connection.
 And at Copper Chimney, it’s an invitation you don’t want to say no to.